Beggarticks: Sun-Needle Medicine for Skin, Sugar & Spirit

 Drying.
 Rinse briefly at home, pat dry, and spread on screens at ≤ 35 °C until stems snap; store the crisp herb in dark jars for up to a year.

 Oil infusion.
 Fill a sterilized jar two-thirds with dried leaf and stem, then cover with cold-pressed olive or sunflower oil.
-Keep the jar at 40 °C (a yogurt maker or sunny windowsill works) for three to four weeks, shaking daily.
+Keep the jar at 40 °C (A sunny windowsill works) for three to four weeks, shaking daily.
 Strain through cheesecloth into an amber bottle.

 Pour a salve.
 Warm four parts infused oil with one part beeswax pellets until the wax melts; pour into tins and let cool.
 Stored cool and dark, the salve keeps six to twelve months.